panther-labs/panther/docs/gitbook/log-analysis/rules/README.md

 # Rules

-Panther enables easy aggregation, normalization, analysis, and storage of security logs. **Rules** are Python functions used to identify suspicious activity and generate alerts for your team to triage.
+Panther enables easy aggregation, normalization, analysis, and storage of security logs. **Rules** are Python3 functions used to identify suspicious activity and generate alerts for your team to triage.

 ## Rule Components